B. T. Finniss: Legacy

+In January 1859, Peter Egerton-Warburton reported that he and his group of explorers had found several freshwater springs near Mount Hamilton in northern South Australia, and had named "by far the finest batch of springs yet discovered" Finniss Springs, after B. T. Finniss.
+Surveyor Edward Giles' group passed the springs in May of that year.
+By December 1862, there was a cattle station called Finniss Springs Cattle Station, run by John Watherstone.

-The Finniss River in South Australia and Finniss River in the Northern Territory are both named after him, along with Finniss Springs in the Northern Territory, and the South Australian Electoral district of Finniss.
+The Finniss River in South Australia and Finniss River in the Northern Territory are both named after him, as well as the South Australian Electoral district of Finniss.

 Finniss Street, in North Adelaide was one of the dozens of street names chosen by the Street Naming Committee in around 1840, to commemorate people of importance to the founding of Adelaide.
 Boyle Street and Finniss Street in the Adelaide suburbs of Marion and Oaklands Park were named in about 1856.

 In 1940, Queen's Own Town, about 60 km south of Adelaide, was renamed Finniss.